kent-rasmussen/azt/docs/FLEX_COLLABORATION.md

 <a href="fr/FLEX_COLLABORATION.md">Français</a>
 # Does [A→Z+T] work with [FLEx]?

-This is perhaps the most frequently asked question I get, when introducing people to [A→Z+T].
-So I'll try to answer it here.
+This is perhaps the most frequently asked question I get, so I'll try to answer it here.

-Unfortunately, people seem to come to this question with different assumptions in mind, so I'll try to lay those out below:
+People seem to come to this question with different assumptions in mind, so I'll try to lay those out below, and attempt to answer them accordingly:

 ## Assumption #1: I need [FLEx] for my work
 Some people seem to think that a particular computer particular tool is needed for their work, without having engaged in the question of what their work requires.
 I've heard this kind of thing said about [FLEx], MS Office, Adobe, and other tools.

 But I like to think of computer tools _like any other tool_, in that their usefulness depends on their usefulness in helping me **perform some task**.
 It is not the _tool_ that should determine what _work_ I should do, but the other way around.

 So if you think you need [FLEx], I would ask you _what do you need it for?_ [FLEx] is designed for building dictionaries on the basis of texts collected in a segmental orthography (just consonants, vowels, and their diacritics).
-If that's what you want to do, and if [FLEx]'s complexity doesn't bother/scare you, then [FLEx] is probably the tool for you.
+If that's what you want to do, and if [FLEx]'s complexity doesn't bother/scare you, then [FLEx] is probably the best tool for you.

 But I work in languages where the writing system isn't already established, and I work in tone languages.
 So I need to be able to represent and store primary data to build/justify an orthography.
 That representation must include both the segments _and the phonetic pitch_ of an utterance, as well as some searchable indication of the context where that utterance was observed —neither of which FLEx was designed to do.

 It was this inability of [FLEx] to _store and manipulate primary tone data_ that led me to ask for (and ultimately start designing) another tool.
-This isn't necessarily a problem with [FLEx], it is just something it wasn't designed for —and I think it is helpful to be realistic about that.
+This missing function isn't necessarily a problem; [FLEx] simply wasn't designed to work with primary tone data —and I think it is helpful to be realistic about that.
 Yes, you can make [FLEx] do some of the things that I want, but after all the arm twisting to try to make it work, you basically have a very complex spreadsheet.

 So [A→Z+T] is trying to be something else.
 A tool to _store primary data_ in a way that _respects the nature of tone_.
-But also a tool that enables communities to get involved in the collection and analysis of their language.
+But also a tool that enables communities to get involved in the collection and analysis of their own language.
 Which may not be what you need for your work.

 ## Assumption #2: [A→Z+T] should interoperate seamlessly with [FLEx].

 Despite the fact that [FLEx] and [A→Z+T] are not trying to do the same thing, many people hope/expect them to read and write the same database seamlessly.
 This isn't bad; they are both editing lexical data, and both claim to read and write [LIFT].
 In fact, FLEx interoperability was one of my primary reasons for choosing [LIFT] as the [A→Z+T] database format.
 Whatever it's imperfections, it is _the best open and publicly available standard for storing and sharing lexical data._ But [A→Z+T] and [FLEx] don't use [LIFT] in the same way.

 [A→Z+T] stores data in examples, which contain the necessary segmental and pitch information, as well as the context where that surface form occurs.
-But these aren't the kind of examples one would normally put in a dictionary, so they look a bit weird in a [FLEx] database, and [FLEx] is not built to track them well (e.g., if you change a tone transcription, [A→Z+T] will know this, but [FLEx] may think you created a new example).
+But these aren't the kind of examples one would normally put in a dictionary, so they look a bit weird in a [FLEx] database, and [FLEx] is not built to track them well (e.g., if you change a tone transcription, [A→Z+T] will know this, but [FLEx] may duplicate the example, rather than modifying it).

 [FLEx], on the other hand, doesn't modify [LIFT] directly, but rather imports and exports it to [FLEx]'s own proprietary XML under the hood.
-So any weirdness in interpreting the [LIFT] standard (either in reading it or writing to it) happens internally to [FLEx], away from my ability to observe or control.
+So any weirdness in interpreting the [LIFT] standard (either in reading it or writing to it) happens internally to [FLEx], where I can't see or change it.

 Furthermore, [FLEx] is designed to track and share incremental changes to a database using Chorus, which is so far inaccessible to a tool like [A→Z+T].
 But even for [WeSay] (which is built on the same technology as Chorus), interoperability through Chorus is not seamless.
 Decisions it makes are not always made clear to the user, nor IMHO correct (for instance, some decisions prefer the data from the tool of the newer version, which may not be the newest data).